 A small cafe located in the Harleston Village side of Charleston offering an extensive menu.
 Selection of sandwiches ranging from a Black-Bean Burger to a Confit Duck BLT to a Flounder, Shrimp or Oyster Po-Boy to a Fried Chicken Sandwich and everything in between.
 There are also salads, tacos, and seafood plates as well as chops, chicken, ribs and shrimp and grits.
 Sandwiches $14-20, Main Plates average $30.
 Indoor & outdoor sidewalk seating.

-These additional five entries are more widely known among tourists and thus tend to lean toward being a bit more crowded.
-Even with crowds, these are not to be over looked and often frequented by locals.
-Four casual places that definitely have a huge local lunch following are Lewis BBQ, Rodney Scott BBQ, Rancho Lewis, and Leon's Poultry & Oyster Bar.
+When it comes to where locals eat lunch in Charleston we can not leave out favorite spots that are also more widely known and perhaps fall on the heavier tourist path.
+These spots are still loved and offer a unique dining experience.
+Three casual places with a large local lunch following are Lewis BBQ, Rodney Scott BBQ and Rancho Lewis.
 And, one that reigns supreme for locals at lunch with a resort casual or nicer attire is Magnolia's.
 These are ALL favorites of mine as well.

 The list of 10 Places Where Locals Eat Lunch in Charleston